 A further option, to be implemented and tested, is to further apply NMF training, using the above formed spectral component matrix as an input.
 Multiplicative update rules will be used, as they are more sensitive to initial conditions than ALS algorithms [31].

-An issue arises where the component matrix and activation matrix were not trained together.
-The component indexes do not align, and thus it is meaningless to use them together.
-A number of possible solutions are proposed to overcome this issue:

-Draw phonemes from training signals and use normalised phoneme slices as a component matrix.
-Component matrices can then be used interchangeably.

-Draw phonemes from training signals, and use a component matrix formed from these as the input to the NMF algorithm.

-Use the generalised component matrix trained on multiple speakers as the input to the NMF algorithm.

-Each of the above methods shall be compared for accuracy.

 Test Data

 Test data to be used shall be a mixture of speakers from the Wall Street Journal (WSJ) corpus [48].
 Different recordings will be reserved for testing and training.
 Tests signals will be a speech signal for the SoI added to a number of other signals representing the babble noise.